kaido2ki/Iceshrimp.NET/README.md

 <p><strong>Iceshrimp</strong> is a decentralized and federated social networking service, implementing the <strong>ActivityPub</strong> standard.<br>
 This repository contains our efforts to rewrite both the backend and the frontend, to improve performance, stability and maintainability.</p>

+Want to join development efforts?
+Have a look at the [knowledgebase](https://kb.iceshrimp.dev) and join the [matrix room](https://matrix.to/#/%23iceshrimp-dev:161.rocks)!

 ---

 > **Warning**